Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 # STATIC GRAPH -- NN.GRAPH

 At present, there are two ways to run models in deep learning framework, **Dynamic Graph** and **Static Graph**, which are also called **Eager Mode** and **Graph Mode** in OneFlow.

-There are pros and cons to both approaches, and OneFlow offers support for both, with the  **Eager Mode** by default.
-If you are reading the tutorials for this basic topic in order, then all the code you have encountered so far is **Eager Mode**.
+There are pros and cons to both approaches, and OneFlow offers support for both, with the  Eager Mode by default.
+If you are reading the tutorials for this basic topic in order, then all the code you have encountered so far is Eager Mode.

 In general, dynamic graphs are easier to use and static graphs have better performance.
-OneFlow offers [nn.Graph](https://oneflow.readthedocs.io/en/master/graph.html) module, so that users can use `Eager` programming style to build static graphics and train the model.
+OneFlow offers [nn.Graph](https://oneflow.readthedocs.io/en/master/graph.html) module, so that users can use the eager programming style to build static graphs and train the models.

-## **Eager Mode** in OneFlow
+## Eager Mode in OneFlow

-OneFlow runs in **Eager Mode** by default.
+OneFlow runs in Eager Mode by default.

 The following script, using polynomial $y=a+bx+cx^2+dx^3$ to fit the `sine` function $y=sin(x)$, finds a set of approximate fitting parameters $a$, $b$, $c$, $d$.

-This example was introduced to show how **Eager Mode** and **Graph  Mode** are related in OneFlow (most of the code is reusable).
-Readers may be very familiar with OneFlow's **Eager Mode** now, here we do not explain in detail, interested readers can click on “Code”to expand the Code.
+This example was introduced to show how Eager Mode and Graph Mode are related in OneFlow (most of the code is reusable).
+Readers may be very familiar with OneFlow's Eager Mode now, here we do not explain in detail, interested readers can click on “Code”to expand the Code.

 > Note: This sample code is adapted from [PyTorch official tutorial](https://pytorch.org/tutorials/beginner/pytorch_with_examples.html#nn-module).